What is Asset Allocation?

 - Real estate — including commercial, residential and REITs

 - Collectibles — including art, coins, stamps, classic cars and vintage wine

 - Insurance products — including life insurance and annuities

 - Derivatives — including options, futures, and collateralized debt

 Here are some important factors to remember when creating your ideal asset allocation strategy:

 Humans are emotional – It’s easy to invest when the market is good and really hard to invest when it’s not.
 When emotions come into play, you are likely to lean too far one way or another because it feels right.

-Don’t be afraid of what you don’t know – By only sticking to stocks and bonds, you could miss out on some great investments.
+Don’t be afraid of what you don’t know – By sticking to only stocks and bonds, you could miss out on some great investments.
 Educate yourself so you don’t miss out on these opportunities.

-Investments aren’t scripted – Diversification will not protect your portfolio when all the asset classes tank at the same time like we saw during the financial crisis of 2007-08.
+Investments aren’t scripted – Diversification will not protect your portfolio when all the asset classes tank at the same time as we saw during the financial crisis of 2007-08.
 That’s a big part of the game that people have problems with.

 Avoid too many accounts – Managing multiple accounts can easily confuse you and cause you to forget to diversify one or more of them.